Aftab-Akram/capistrano3-asg-ami/README.md

 ```ruby
     cap [stage] autoscaling:update_ami
 ```
+i.e [stage] can be staging or production

 ## How this works

-1- Fetch only running instances that have an auto scaling group name you specified 2- Create AMI with first healthy instance
+1. Fetch only running instances that have an auto scaling group name you specified
+2. Create AMI with first healthy instance
-3- Tag AMI with autoscale group name
+3. Tag AMI with autoscale group name
-4- Wait for AMI to be available for use
+4. Wait for AMI to be available for use
-5- Update Launch template with update AMI
+5. Update Launch template with update AMI
-6- Deleting stale images base on (aws_keep_prev_no_of_ami) variable if not set will only keep the latest one and delete the other AMI tagged with autoscale group name **
+6. Deleting stale images base on (aws_keep_prev_no_of_ami) variable if not set will only keep the latest one and delete the other AMI tagged with autoscale group name

 ## Contributing